 The Shea House is open to any full-time student at the University of Virginia who can demonstrate at least a first-year competency in one of the relevant languages.
-Although priority is given to students taking classes in the six languages, the House is also open to international students and to heritage students who can demonstrate the necessary linguistic proficiency.
+Although priority is given to students taking classes in the eight languages, the House is also open to international students and to heritage students who can demonstrate the necessary linguistic proficiency.
 Although the default inter-floor language is English, students are expected to carry on their daily activities in the language of the block they are living in.
 Acceptance to Shea House will be based on an application completed by the student and evaluated by a committee consisting of faculty members of UVA's Department of Asian and Middle Eastern Languages and Cultures (AMELC) and from the Department of Spanish, Italian and Portuguese, for the Italian block.
 Applications are currently available online and in print.
 For further information contact Ahmad Obiedat, Director of the Shea House.

 - Shea House is a total language immersion environment

 - It is conveniently located 5 minutes away from central grounds

 - Students are provided with full laundy facilities, central heating and air conditioning, high-speed Ethernet connections in each room, and spacious common areas

 - Food is provided by ARAMARK mon-thurs dinners

 - An in-house kitchen is available for use by residents